Scala Theatre: Origins

-The theatre began on this site as The New Rooms where concerts were performed, in Charlotte Street, in 1772, under the management of Francis Pasquali.
-Popularity, and royal patronage led to the building's enlargement by James Wyatt, and its renaming as the King's Concert Rooms (1780–1786).
+The theatre began on this site, in 1772 as The New Rooms in Tottenham Street.
+Concerts were performed there under the management of Francis Pasquali.
+Popularity and royal patronage led to the building's enlargement by James Wyatt, and its renaming as the King's Concert Rooms (1780–1786).
 It then became Rooms for Concerts of Ancient Music and Hyde's Rooms (1786–1802), managed by The Directors of Concerts and Ancient Music.

 In 1802, a private theatre club managed by Captain Caulfield, the "Pic-Nics", occupied the building and named it the Cognoscenti Theatre (1802–1808).
-It became the New Theatre (1808–1815) and was extended and fitted out as a public theatre, with a portico entrance on Tottenham Street.
-It opened on 23 April 1810 with Love in a Village.
+The rooms briefly housed a circus in 1808, before J. Paul, a gunsmith whose wife had theatrical aspirations, had the building fitted up as a theatre, adding an entrance portico and extending the site to Pitt Street (now called Scala Street).
+It opened on 23 April 1810 with Love in a Village, a ballad opera by Isaac Bickerstaff and Thomas Arne.

+The theatre historians Mander and Mitchenson record that Paul spent £4,000 on the theatre, but it was not a success and he was obliged to sell out in 1814 for £315.
 It continued under a succession of managers as the unsuccessful Regency Theatre (1815–1820), falling into decline.
 The theatre then reopened as the West London Theatre (1820–1831), Queen's Theatre (1831–1833, 1835–1837, and 1839–1865), and Fitzroy Theatre (1833–1835).
 The lessee of the theatre from 1839 to 1865 was a scenic artist, Charles James James, and the theatre became the home of lurid melodrama, being nicknamed The Dusthole.
+It acquired the reputation of being the lowest theatre in London.